Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 The Central Question for Your AI Procurement Strategy

-This leads to an uncomfortable but essential question for every public procurement officer: If the big players are the undisputed leaders in AI, why are their own enterprise AI projects failing at a rate of 95%?
-(We will dissect this shocking statistic in Part 2.)
+This leads to an uncomfortable but essential question for every public procurement officer: if the big players are the undisputed leaders in AI, why are their own enterprise AI projects failing at a rate of 95%?
+(We dissect this statistic in Part 2.)

 And if small businesses are achieving government AI adoption faster and more effectively, what does that signal about where true innovation lies?

-The answer is clear: The future of AI in the public sector belongs to the small, the agile, and the sovereign – decentralization will make you antifragile!
+The answer is clear: the future of AI in the public sector belongs to the small, the agile, and the sovereign — decentralisation will make you antifragile.

-In our next post, we will explore why the Davids are beating the Goliaths—and what that means for your public sector AI procurement strategy.
+In the next post, we explore why the Davids are beating the Goliaths—and what that means for your public sector AI procurement strategy.

-Part 2: Agile vs. Goliath in Government AI: A Procurement Guide
+Continue reading: Part 2: Agile vs. Goliath in Government AI — A Procurement Guide

 References

-[1] European Commission.
-“European approach to artificial intelligence.” https://digital-strategy.ec.europa.eu/en/policies/european-approach-artificial-intelligence
+1. European Commission.
+“European approach to artificial intelligence.” digital-strategy.ec.europa.eu

-[3] McKinsey & Company.
+3. McKinsey & Company.
 “Accelerating Europe’s AI adoption: The role of sovereign AI capabilities.”
-December 19, 2025. https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/accelerating-europes-ai-adoption-the-role-of-sovereign-ai
+December 19, 2025. mckinsey.com